-The overall aim of BigO is to collect and analyse big data on behaviour and living environments related to childhood obesity in order for public health authorities to plan and execute effective programs to reduce childhood obesity prevalence.
+The overall aim of BigO is to collect and analyse big data on behaviour and living environments related to childhood obesity.
+This will allow public health authorities to plan and execute effective programs to reduce the prevalence of childhood obesity.

-This is not because programs to reduce obesity do not exist, but because they are less effective than intended.
-In the EU, approximately 2.8 million deaths result from causes associated with overweight and obesity (easo.org).
+This is not because programs to reduce obesity do not exist, but because they are less effective than intended, and obesity remains on the rise.
+In the EU, approximately 2.8 million deaths per year result from causes associated with overweight and obesity (easo.org).

-Causes of obesity are complex, however evidence exist that interventions targeting multiple elements of children’s behavioural patterns and living environment are needed.
-Therefore BigO uses a multilevel approach (see the contextual model of BigO below).
+The causes of obesity are complex, however evidence exists that interventions that target multiple elements of children’s behavioural patterns and living environments are needed.
+Therefore, BigO uses a multilevel approach (see the contextual model of BigO below).

 To accomplish the main goal of effectively advising public health and clinicians, specific objectives have been set.
 These objective are divided into different domains.

 The contextual BigO model of the childhood obesity matrix Scientific Objectives Expand

 The scientific objectives of BigO are all geared towards gathering the information needed to study the relationship between the various behavioural and environmental factors related to obesity, and creating the analytical models to use and exploit this information.
 Specifically, these objectives are: